Specialised healthcare at Instituto Bernabeu endometriosis unit

 There has now been a paradigm shift in how endometriosis can be diagnosed.
 The European Society of Human Reproduction has already established that this diagnosis can be based on the patient’s symptoms alone.

-Although questionnaires have not been shown to improve the diagnostic delay in the diagnosis of endometriosis, they are considered a useful tool for the patient to consult a doctor if she suspects endometriosis.
+Although questionnaires have not been showed to improve the diagnostic delay of endometriosis, they are considered a useful tool for the patient to consult a doctor if she suspects endometriosis.

 At Instituto Bernabeu we have high-resolution ultrasound scanners that allow us to make an accurate diagnosis.
 It is true, however, that many of our patients come to us with a perpetuated diagnosis.
 With our experience, we can better establish the degree of involvement of the disease and its prognosis.